alphajuliet/jaipur-rkt/README.md

 Borrowing from Purescript, we can access a player's hand as `(view (>>> _hand (_player 'A)) state)`, and similarly use the verbs `at` and `over` to set and update values.

 Hands of cards are stored as hashes of numeric values, keyed by card type.
 This allows rudimentary arithmetic operations on hands that simplifies some of the manipulations.
-These operatios come from my `[hash-ext](https://github.com/alphajuliet/hash-ext)` library.
+These operatios come from my [hash-ext](https://github.com/alphajuliet/hash-ext) library.
 You'll need to install this package with `raco`.

 Tokens are stored in the state as a hash of lists.
-This also defines a readable version of the state using `ppst`.
+This file also defines a readable version of the state using `ppst`.

 ## actions.rkt